 These are the top review generation platforms we recommend:

 6. Follow-Up Your Review Requests Multiple Times

 Just because a customer doesn’t leave you a review the first time you ask doesn’t mean they’ll never leave one.

 You might’ve caught them at a bad time during your first request.
 Or maybe they wanted to leave you a review after the first two, but simply forgot.

-We recommend creating two email follow-up templates in addition to your first review request and to limit your total number review requests to three.
+We recommend creating two email follow-up templates in addition to your first review request and limiting your total number review requests to three.